AuguStus0502/CryptoSign/README.md

 - Uses self-signed certificates.
 For production deployments, certificates should be issued by a trusted Certificate Authority.
 - Change default admin credentials before deploying to any shared environment.
 - `keystores/` and `instance/` are excluded from version control — back these up separately.
+- The tool requires no external services or internet connectivity, making it suitable for air-gapped environments.

 ---